 Ready to leverage our five steps for your success?
 Contacting EY is the best next step.

-The three abilities of mindfulness
+The three core aspects of mindfulness

 The ability to pay attention.
 You are able to focus on what you want to focus on without getting carried away.